King Sortsill swiped the back of his hand across the table, scattering the clay armies onto the floor.

 As he walked through the familiar halls, he brushed his fingers against the walls.
 Praying silently to the various gods that came to mind.

 “I know you all are worried.
-You have hungry citizens.
-Citizens dying of starvation.
+You have hungry citizens dying of starvation.
 We haven’t seen rain in months.
 The fish have fled our shores and our livestock refuse to produce offspring.
 And now there’s an army marching towards us.”

 The guests shifted uncomfortably in their seats.

 “We are sending troops out to meet the legions coming for us, but we do not have good odds.
-Ferronya has supplied most of our army with less than quality weapons.”
+Ferronya has played up.
+They in exchange for the food we’ve sent them, they supplied us with weapons, keeping the best for themselves.
+Ours shatter when met with theirs.”

 A nobleman midway back stood, “Your majesty, what about the border towns already under Ferronya’s power.”

 Sortsill nodded.
 “Five major cities have been taken and the hamlets and villages between them.
-From our reports, eighty percent of the citizens of those countries did not survive.”
+From our reports, eighty percent of the citizens of those cities did not survive.”

 Gasps and murmurs filled the room.
 Others cried.
 Sortsill felt his heart break.